15 Best Horizontal Retro Handhelds Of 2026 (16:9, 4:3, 3:2)

 Classic PlayStation Vita handheld console in a silver case, with custom firmware installed.

-The classic PS Vita still represents one of my favorite form-factors for a pocket handheld gaming console.
+The classic PS Vita still represents one of my favorite form factors for a pocket handheld gaming console.

 Horizontal handhelds have a few commonly mentioned advantages over the classic Game Boy style vertical consoles.
 They grant you proper full-size shoulder buttons, wider hand grips (usually profiled), and more room for analog sticks, which is very important if you want to emulate any newer systems released after 2000.